-Love concrete human beings, love concrete trees, love concrete rocks, particulars.
-And only then will you know what love is.
-Forget great abstractions, they are dangerous.
-Man has been fighting because of them, destroying each other.
+Love concrete human beings, love concrete trees, love concrete rocks, particulars... and only then will you know what love is.
+Forget great abstractions; they are dangerous.
+Men have been fighting because of them, destroying each other.
 A Mohammedan is ready to fight for Islam, and he will kill human beings for the love of Islam.
 Now this is foolish.
-The Christian is even ready to kill Christians if it is to save Christianity.
-What is this Christianity?
+The Christian is ready even to kill Christians if it is to save Christianity. what is this Christianity?

 Love the concrete, love the immediate.
 Enjoy this moment, don't prepare for tomorrow.
-Today is beautiful - delight in it, let it be a celebration.
+Today is beautiful: delight in it, let it be a celebration.